 State Tax Addback- If Itemizing on Federal Return (auto completed in return)

 If you itemized on your federal return and claimed state and local income tax or sales tax, you may need to add the amount back to the state return.
-Complete the worksheet in the state instructions to determine if you need to add this amount back to the return.
+The worksheet is in the state instructions.
+We will automatically calculate the addback for you based on your federal entries.

 Out of State Losses